nicolajv/NeonRain/Character Sheet.md

 You’ve been burned too many times and are always watching closely for signs of betrayal.

 - Game Effect:
-    - You may not gain or spend Edge on any Influence (Etiquette or Negotia- tion) and Judge Intentions test.
+    - You may not gain or spend Edge on any Influence (Etiquette or Negotiation) and Judge Intentions test.
 None of your contacts may have a Loyalty rating higher than 3.
 If you join a magical group, your maximum Loyalty is 3.

 ### Analytical Mind (Positive)